Schr\"oder's problems and scaling limits of random trees

 In this section we develop several combinatorial and probabilistic models of trees.
 There are two primary types of trees we will be dealing with in the sequel: rooted ordered unlabeled trees and rooted unordered leaf-labeled trees.
 Combinatorial relations between rooted ordered unlabeled trees and rooted unordered labeled trees are well known when the size of a tree is its number of vertices (se e.g. \cite{Pitm97, Aldo91b, FlSe09, Drmo09}).
 In this section we develop analogous relations when the size of a tree is its number of leaves.
 Particularly important for us is Corollary \ref{cor leaf-labeled gw}, which relates Schr\"oder's problems to particular Galton-Watson trees conditioned on their number of leaves.

 We briefly give an account of the formal constructions of the trees we will be considering.
 Fix a countably infinite set $S$; we will consider the vertex sets of all graphs discussed to be subsets of $S$.
-Let $\T_n$ denote the set of rooted unordered trees with $n$ leaves (where the root is considered a leaf if and only if it is the only vertex in the the tree) whose leaves are labeled by $\{1,2,\dots,n\}$.
-More precisely, we consider the set $\T^S_n$of all trees whose vertex sets are contained in $S$ that have a distinguished root and $n$ leaves (where the root is considered a leaf if and only if it is the only vertex in the the tree), whose leaves are labeled by $\{1,2,\dots,n\}$ and set $\T_n = \T^S_n/\sim$ where $t\sim s$ if there is a root and label preserving isomorphism from $t$ to $s$.
+Let $\T^{(\ell)}_n$ denote the set of rooted unordered trees with $n$ leaves (where the root is considered a leaf if and only if it is the only vertex in the the tree) whose leaves are labeled by $\{1,2,\dots,n\}$.
+More precisely, we consider the set $\T^S_n$ of all trees whose vertex sets are contained in $S$ that have a distinguished root and $n$ leaves (where the root is considered a leaf if and only if it is the only vertex in the the tree), whose leaves are labeled by $\{1,2,\dots,n\}$ and set $\T^{(\ell)}_n = \T^S_n/\sim$ where $t\sim s$ if there is a root and label preserving isomorphism from $t$ to $s$.